singlerider/harvey/README.md

 ### Ok.
 So how can you help?

-Well, there are teams of people the use information about their target demographic to get specific participants.
+Well, there are teams of people that use information about their target demographic to get specific participants.
 Although it is a good idea to get a variety of people to test, the core findings will matter most for a particular group of users.
 Anyway, I allow researchers to go ahead and choose what kind of info they want people to select from on a survey.
 They can target a huge pool of potential participants, gathering data on the responses of the answers from the surveys.